Abhinavcode13/devops-daily/Day13.md

   - Enter some description
   - Don't give anything in 'General' section
   - Go to "Source code management" Tab and " Select "Git"
   - Don't give anything for Build triggers section.
+(If given Poll SCM and in schedule as ***** it will build whenever the code is changed.)
   - Enter Project "Git repo url"
   - Add your Github account credentials
   - In build environment select 'Delete workspace before build starts'